kx-chen/velocity/README.md

 Contains the HTML, background images, and bundled JavaScript for the Chrome extension.

+### Known Issues
+* Name form input not sanitized
+* High resolution background images are accepted and cause lag
+* Background image uploading has no validation
+* 12/24 hour time cannot determine difference between 12 pm and 12 am, both display 0 as hour.
+(needs big refactoring of the way time is handled)

 ## Contributions

 All contributions, pull requests, and feedback welcome!
 Roasts of all kinds welcome